waterdrop background

 Solutions for Every Water Problem

 At Futuramic’s Clean Water Center, we’ll start by testing your water to identify the problems you’re facing.
-Our experienced team will then recommend the right combination of equipment for your situation.
+There is a wide range of common contaminants in Nebraska water.
+That’s why we offer free in-home tests and specialized send-out testing for more comprehensive results.

+Our experienced team will recommend the right combination of equipment for your situation.
 Every home’s water is different, which is why we offer custom solutions rather than a one-size-fits-all approach.
 Our American-made equipment and local expertise ensure you get the right fix for your specific water challenges.

 Call us today at (402) 453-5730 to schedule a water test.
 Learn more at our FAQs page.